StidZhang/interview-prep/docs/algorithm.md

                 is_prime[j] = False
     return {x for x in range(2, n + 1) if is_prime[x]}
 ```
-Something else in polynomial time is found called AKS primality test, roughly finished in O(log<sup>6</sup>(n)).
+Something else in polynomial time is found called AKS primality test,
+roughly finished in O(log<sup>6</sup>(n)).

 ### PageRank
 An algorithm for search engine to rank results.
-It treats every webpage as a node with a weight.
+It treats every
+webpage as a node with a weight.
-Weights depend on the difference between link point to the
+Weights basically depend on the difference between link point to the
 page and point away from the page.